SciSharp/Numpy.NET/README.md

 var data = result.GetData<double>(); // double[] { 0.54030231, -0.41614684, -0.9899925 , -0.65364362 }
 ```
 ## Multi-threading
 Python/NumPy doesn't have real multi-threading support.
-There is no advantage to calling `numpy` functions from different threads because `pythonnet` requires you to use the Global Interpreter Lock (GIL) when doing so.
-If you must call Python from a thread other than the main thread you first must release the main thread's mutex by calling `PythonEngine.BeginAllowThreads()` or you'll have a deadlock:
+There is no advantage in "simultaneously" executing `numpy` functions on multiple threads because `pythonnet` requires you to use the Global Interpreter Lock (GIL) to lock access to the Python engine exclusively for only one thread at a time.
+If you have to call Python from a thread other than the main thread you first must release the main thread's mutex by calling `PythonEngine.BeginAllowThreads()` or you'll have a deadlock:

 ```csharp
 var a = np.arange(1000);